DNF5 Group Commands Guide for Fedora

 sudo dnf group install "<group-name>"

-Replace <group-name> with the name of the group you want to install.
-For example, to install the Development Tools group (includes Git, patch utilities, and build tools):
+Replace <group-name> with the group you want to install.
+For example, the Development Tools group installs Git, patch utilities, and version control tools:

 sudo dnf group install "Development Tools"